-The News learned of this biased swabbing campaign from an anonymous letter that included a list of 50 of the profiled men and their photos taken off a police database.
-Only three of those 50 men who’d been swabbed were previously arrested for violent crime.
-Legal experts say this act likely violated the civil rights of the men and is a calling card of the NYPD’s “racially biased” policing tactics.
+The Daily News found out about this biased investigation when it reviewed an anonymous letter with the names of 50 of the profiled men and their photos that came from a police database.
+Only three of these men had arrests for violent crime on their records.
+According to the Daily News, this act is probably a violation of the civil rights of the men who’d been swabbed and is a calling card of the NYPD’s “racially biased” methods.

 Terri Rosenblatt, supervising attorney of the DNA Unit at the Legal Aid Society tells the Daily News:

-“This DNA dragnet of black and brown New Yorkers brings the NYPD’s racially biased policing to a new low.
+This DNA dragnet of black and brown New Yorkers brings the NYPD’s racially biased policing to a new low.
 The police aggressively collect DNA from New Yorkers using a variety of racially biased and sometimes secretive means.
-These tactics are fundamentally inconsistent with the fair policing that our city lawmakers claim to support and only serves to sow more distrust of the police without any significant law enforcement purpose.”
+These tactics are fundamentally inconsistent with the fair policing that our city lawmakers claim to support and only serves to sow more distrust of the police without any significant law enforcement purpose.

-“ ‘Consent’ rarely is voluntary.
+“Consent” rarely is voluntary.
 The law is clear that a waiver of one’s right must be “knowing and intelligent,” and that must include awareness that one has the right to refuse.
-Police illegally put pressure on people to ‘consent’ in various ways such as claiming that they can arrest or return speedily with a warrant, or threatening other consequences.”
+Police illegally put pressure on people to “consent” in various ways such as claiming that they can arrest or return speedily with a warrant, or threatening other consequences.

 However, Michael Palladino, head of the Detectives’ Endowment Association, claims the DNA swabs were justified by the facts of the case.

-“I don’t see it as an issue of race,” he said to The News.
+“I don’t see it as an issue of race,” he said to the News.
 “It’s really about following up on the evidence left at the scene.
 In this case the DNA recovered at the scene indicated the killer was black so our detectives requested samples from people consistent with the evidence.”

-But he didn’t cave into the intense police pressure.
+But he didn’t cave in to the intense police pressure.